joshuaemer/Gold-Team/README.md

  **Muzzle Flashes #38**
  Description:
  This task will involve using a particle system to create muzzle flashes when a player shoots.
-To do this you will need to add a empty game object with a particle system component to each gun prefab Shotgun,Sniper,Pistol,SMG,AK-47.
+To do this you will need to add an empty game object with a particle system component to each gun prefab Shotgun,Sniper,Pistol,SMG,AK-47.
 It is very important that this object is NOT the first child of the gun or it will break functionality.
 To edit the prefab first drag it into the scene create the changes and hit apply in the inspector window.

+It is also possible just to create the object Using Instantiate() and not add it to the prefab either way it will work

 The shoot function is called in the weapon mechanics script.
 It is defined in WeponMechanics.cs and called in InventorySystem.cs in fire().
 Upon shooting the script should retrieve the particle system component from the child and play it for a short time.
 This should not be done when the weapon id==5 as this is the grenade.
 WeponMechanics is attached to the Player and the Player's first child is always it's currently equipped weapon. transform.GetChild(index).gameObject will return the GameObject of the child at index.
 To obtain a specific transform of an object use <Name of the gameobject whose transform you want to use>.transform.
 Not putting this in front of the GetChild function will use the transform of the object that the script is attached to.
 Use this function as many times as needed to get the correct object.

-It is also possible just to create the object and not add it to the prefab either way it will work

 The muzzle flash should only appear if the charcter succesfully shot.
 In shoot() there is an if statement which determines this so the code should be placed inside that block.